 The following procedure is part of the LDAP profile configuration process.
-For general procedures about how to configure an LDAP profile, see Configuring LDAP profiles.
+For general procedures about how to configure an LDAP profile, see Configuring LDAP settings on page 124.

-- 1.Go to Phone System > Profile > LDAP. - 2.Click New to create a new profile or double click on an existing profile to edit it.

-- 3.Click the arrow to expand the Advanced Options section. - 4.Configure the following:
+- 1. Go to Phone System > LDAP > LDAP Profile. - 2.
+Click New to create a new profile or double click on an existing profile to edit it. - 3.
+Click the arrow to expand the Advanced Options section. - 4.
+Configure the following:

 GUI field Description Timeout (seconds) Enter the maximum amount of time in seconds that the FortiVoice unit will wait for query responses from the LDAP server.
 Protocol version Select the LDAP protocol version used by the LDAP server.
 Enable cache Enable to cache LDAP query results.
 Caching LDAP queries can introduce a delay between when you update LDAP directory information and when the FortiVoice unit begins using that new information, but also has the benefit of reducing the amount of LDAP network traffic associated with frequent queries for information that does not change frequently.
 If this option is enabled but queries are not being cached, inspect the value of TTL.
 Entering a TTL value of 0 effectively disables caching.
 TTL (minutes) Enter the amount of time, in minutes, that the FortiVoice unit will cache query results.
 After the TTL has elapsed, cached results expire, and any subsequent request for that information causes the FortiVoice unit to query the LDAP server, refreshing the cache.
 The default TTL value is 1440 minutes (one day).
 The maximum value is 10080 minutes (one week).
-Entering a value of 0 effectivel disables caching.
+Entering a value of 0 effectively disables caching.
 This option is applicable only if Enable cache is enabled.
-Enable user password change Enable if you want to allow FortiVoice web portal users to change their password.
-Password schema Select your LDAP server's user schema style, either OpenLDAP or Active Directory .